 Peer reviewers are asked to use the JAR Peer Review Form to report on their assessment.
 There are eight sections containing prompts to guide the reviews.
 We recommend that prospective authors also consult the form in order to understand how their submission is reviewed.

 Once the reviews are returned they are read by the editorial board.
 The review outcome and final assessment of the editorial board is communicated to the first author by the Editor-in-Chief in the form of a Review Report.
-This includes a compiled version of the forms that we received from the reviewers.
+This includes a compilation of all the completed peer review forms along with an overview Editorial Board Review form, which should be used as a guide for making edits.
 The review process can take around 4–6 months depending on availability of reviewers and the time it takes to arrive at a conclusion.

 The review process will result in one of four outcomes:

 - submission rejected with the opportunity to resubmit after substantial changes

 If the submission is rejected with the opportunity to resubmit, the author(s) will have the opportunity to resubmit the exposition, taking into account the comments of the reviewers and the editorial board.
 The submission will again be reviewed by the same or a similar group of peers.

 If the submission is accepted with revisions, the author should use the editorial board review as a guide to make appropriate changes requested by the reviewers.
 The comments in the editorial board review form must be addressed in order to qualify the submission for publication.
 When completed, the changes will be checked by the Managing Editor against a completed author response form.
 If the submission is translated or multilingual it is the author's responsibility to consistently translate these changes between languages.

 If the submission is accepted it will be professionally proof-read and copyedited.
 A final version will then be approved by the author before being published in one of the next issues of JAR.